 Next Year Planning Tips for Comms Pros

-The last 18 months have been completely unpredictable.
+The last few years have been completely unpredictable.
 And employees are likely divided in terms of what they want, what they’re comfortable with, and what they want from their organization.
 And that makes creating a 2022 budget and strategy challenging.
 While we can all make our best guess about what’s going to happen next, it’s hard to really know.
 And that’s why we reached out to several employee communication experts and thought leaders to see what they think 2022 has in store for us and their advice for how to proceed.

 What are your predictions for the state of the workplace in 2022 that internal comms pros should prepare for?